 Jackie Echeverri is a curious and enthusiastic therapy intern working in the Los Angeles area.
 She developed a passion for all things Positive Psychology while pursuing a masters in Clinical Psychology.

-Brad Desmond is a Positive Psychology consultant, based in Melbourne Australia dedicated to helping people and organisations flourish.
+Brad Desmond is a Positive Psychology consultant, based in Melbourne Australia dedicated to helping people and organizations flourish.
 He is also a member of the Australian Psychological Society (APS) and the Australian Society of Hypnosis.

 - Adelson, R. (2005).
 Hues and views: A cross-cultural study reveals how language shapes color perception.
 American Psychologist, 36